duffcodester/hm/README.md

 TWIP - add Challenges controller
 TWIP - add Challenge model
 TWIP - integrate Challenge into database
+NYS  - change db to have point_value as fixnum
+NYS  - add indexes to challenge_name for db to ensure uniqueness NYS  - add Child controller
+NYS  - add Child model
+NYS  - add Child signin
+NYS  - DB relational stuff

 ### Client Defined Acceptance Criteria ###
-NYS  - Parent can create a challenge
+TWIP - Parent can create a challenge
-NYS  - Parent assigns points to a challenge
+TWIP - Parent assigns points to a challenge
 NYS  - Parent assigns a challenge to one or more children
 NYS  - Parent can search a community pool of challenges for a challenge
 NYS  - Parent can add a challenge to the community pool